mbergoon/clink/README.md

 ## clink
-A distributed (see [link](#design)) network monitoring tool that is easily operated from the command line.
+A distributed (see [Design](#design)) network monitoring tool that is easily operated from the command line.
 Clink operates via `icmp` ping requests while also collecting other statistics.
 Clink aims to provide a comprehensive monitoring view of services over a period of time.

 ### <a name="howitworks"></a>How It Works
 Clink is accompanied...